‘Thresholds’ in Dog Training – What Does it Mean?

 In a nutshell – when a dog crosses a threshold, he is moving from one emotional state to another which causes a negative reaction.
 Although the term is more often used in relation to dealing with fearful and reactive dogs, it is nevertheless a fundamental element in more basic learning situations, such as puppy socialisation.

 Understanding your dog’s limitations, is particularly useful for owners of reactive dogs.
-Understanding thresholds, makes all the difference to behaviour modification training.
+In addition, understanding thresholds, makes all the difference to behaviour modification training.
 (See our other Holidays 4 Dogs articles about helping the nervous dog).

 Knowledge of the concept, can also help people to become more aware of their dog’s body language and therefore create a deeper human- canine bond.